 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 TEACH Academy of Technologies (TEACH Academy) is an independent public charter school located in South Los Angeles, California, at 10616 S. Western Ave.
 The school is nestled in a neighborhood surrounded by residential homes, small businesses, and is close to Los Angeles Southwest College.
 TEACH Academy serves approximately 469 students in grades 5-8.
 The student demographics include: 11.09% Students with Special Needs, 28.78% English Language Learners, 1% Foster Youth, and 98.29% Socioeconomically Disadvantaged.